Two firefighters injured after south Lancaster County wildfires - NewsBreak

 News Channel Nebraska

 LINCOLN, Neb.
-(KOLN) - The suspect of a quadruple homicide that occurred in Laurel on Aug.
-4 has now been discharged from the hospital and lodged in jail.
-Jason Jones, 42, of Laurel, was discharged from CHI St. Elizabeth in Lincoln Wednesday morning.
-In the early morning hours of Aug.
-5, Troopers with the Nebraska State Patrol SWAT Team found Jones with significant burns while they were serving a warrant at his home in Laurel.
-Jones was transported to CHI St. Elizabeth where he has been receiving treatment ever since.
+(WOWT) - The suspect in a quadruple homicide in Laurel on August 4 has been released from the hospital.
+The suspect Jason Jones, 42, was discharged from CHI Health St. Elizabeth in Lincoln Wednesday morning according to the Nebraska State Patrol.
+Jones is facing four counts of first-degree...

-LINCOLN, Neb.
-(AP) — Residents in a rural area south of Lincoln were ordered to evacuate their homes Sunday afternoon because of wind-driven grass fires in the area.
-Anyone living in an area between Cortland and Firth in southern Lancaster and northern Gage counties was urged to evacuate because of the fires.

 klkntv.com